PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 ::: tip Not needed?

 You only need to implement `createIcon()` if you want your app to have its own icon.
+If you don't implement, a default icon will be used instead.

 :::